harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/ecs/ecs-deployment-tutorial.md

 ### Harness supports JSON and YAML for all ECS manifests

 You can use both JSON and YAML for your task and service definitions.
+Note that fields are denoted in lower camel case rather than pascal case, i.e. `scalableDimension` vs `ScalableDimension`.

 ### ECS manifest examples